nkamoah17/parkysmart/readme.md

 For the frontend, you will need Node.js and npm.
 Navigate to the src directory and run npm install to install the dependencies.

 For the backend, you will need Python and pip.
 Navigate to the root directory and run pip install -r requirements.txt to install the dependencies.

+You will also need to set up the following environment variables for the backend:

+DB_NAME, DB_USER, DB_PASSWORD for the PostgreSQL database
+S3_BUCKET, S3_ACCESS_KEY, S3_SECRET_KEY for the S3 storage
+REDIS_HOST, REDIS_PORT for the Redis caching layer SECRET_KEY for the Flask application

+These can be set in the config.py file or as environment variables.
 Running the Application

 To run the frontend, navigate to the src directory and run npm start.